grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/01 httpx.md

 ---

 The `httpx` module is an external JavaScript library that wraps around the native [k6/http](/javascript-api/k6-http) module.
-It a http client with features that are not yet available in the native module.
+It's a http client with features that are not yet available in the native module.
  - ability to set set http options globally (such as timeout)
- - ability to set default headers that will be used for all requests
+ - ability to set default tags and headers that will be used for all requests
- - ability to execute a custom callback after the response is received
  - more user-friendly arguments to request functions (get, post, put take the same arguments)
- - set baseURL

 httpx module integrates well with functional library.